sqrl-lang/sqrl/website/source/functions/simple.md

 Once the packages are installed you can create a basic registration function

 ```
-import {Instance, Execution, AT } from "sqrl"
+import {Instance, Execution, AT } from "sqrl-engine"

 function registerFunctions(instance: Instance) => {
     instance.register(async function sayHello(state: Execution, name) {